libp2p/specs/connections/stream-migration.md

 streams from the relay over to the the better direct connection.
 A similar argument can be made with QUIC and TCP.

+A peer `A` may also open a connection to another peer `B`, and at roughly the same time the other peer `B` may open a connection to peer `A`.
+In this case we end up with two connections and no protocol to consolidate these connections.

-This protocol attempts to solve the problem of how to seamlessly move a stream from one connection to another.
-This protocol also enables the peer to prune excess connections since they will no longer be used.
+This protocol describes how an abstract stream can be moved from one underlying stream to another stream (possibly on a different connection).
+This protocol enables the peer to prune excess connections since they will no longer be used, but it does not define how a node should pick which connection to keep and which to prune, that is left as a topic for another spec.

-## Requirements
+## Requirements of this protocol

+The design of this protocol is informed by the following requirements:
 1. Transport agnostic.
 Really, this means migrating at the stream level.
 1. Minimal overhead.
 Overhead should be at most a small per-stream cost (no additional framing, etc.)
 1. No interruption.
 Reading/writing should be continuous.
 1. Transparent.
 Applications using migratable streams shouldn't notice anything.
 1. Correct.
 There can't be any ambiguity (one side believing the migration happened, the other side disagreeing, etc.).

 ## The Protocol

 The goal of the protocol is to move traffic from one stream to another seamlessly.
 The final state of the new stream should be the same as the initial state of the old stream.

-The protocol should only be used when the initiator knows the responder understands the stream-migration protocol to avoid wasting 1 round trip.
+The protocol should only be used when the initiator knows the responder understands the stream-migration protocol.
+Otherwise we waste 1 round trip.

 The protocol works as a prefix before another protocol.
 If we are creating a stream for some user protocol `P`, we coordinate the stream-migration protocol